-Latest data from the World Health Organization (WHO) showed that about 7 million people died—one in eight of total global deaths—because of exposure to polluting gases, confirming air pollution as the world’s largest single environmental health risk.
+The latest data from the World Health Organization (WHO) shows that about 7 million people die each year—one in eight of total global deaths—because of exposure to polluting gases, confirming air pollution as the world’s largest single environmental health risk.

 The Montreal Protocol was one of the most successful multilateral environmental agreements, paving the way for the UN climate talks.
-This phased out ozone-depleting chlorofluorocarbons (CFCs) which [human impacts], through credible enforcement threat of trade restrictions, combined with side payments to developing countries.
+This phased out ozone-depleting chlorofluorocarbons (CFCs) through credible enforcement threat of trade restrictions, combined with side payments to developing countries.

 Air pollution is a significant risk factor for many diseases and health conditions, including respiratory infections, heart disease, chronic obstructive pulmonary disease (COPD, including chronic bronchitis and emphysema) and asthma, strokes, and lung cancer.